evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### I.5 ###
 They return to the Lab, which has been rebuilt slightly since the fire.
-They clean themselves up, and they learn that Professor Birchwell is missing, and that nobody has seen him since the fire.
+They are in the middle of cleaning themselves up, when they learn that Professor Birchwell is missing, and that nobody has seen him since the fire.

-They return to the ruins and the village to look for him.
+They return to the Roman ruins and the village to look for him.
 When they arrive at the village, it looks like a warzone.
-There are bullet holes everywhere, and villagers are bleeding out in the streets.
+There are bullet holes everywhere, and many are lying in the streets, bleeding profusely.

-Among the wounded they find the girl they saw approach the professor in lecture.
+Among the wounded, they find the woman they saw approach the professor in lecture.
-The PCs learn that she is Dolya Petrovna, a Russian Journalist working for a Soviet media machine.
+The PCs learn that she is Dolya Petrovna, a Russian Journalist working for a Soviet propaganda publication known as "Pravda."
 She reveals that the Soviets were the ones who destroyed the village, and that they have a hidden Observatory, deep in the jungle.

-The PCs set out into the jungle at night to find the Observatory.
+The PCs, along with Dolya, set out into the jungle at night to find this Observatory.
 After hearing a string of inexplicably horrifying noises coming from the jungle, they are attacked by another strange, tentacled creature.
 This time, however, a Soviet jeep appears down the road,